pszufe/OpenStreetMapX.jl/README.md

 # OpenStreetMapX.jl

-* Package for spatial analysis, simulation and vizualization of Open Street Map data
+* Package for spatial analysis, simulation and visualization of Open Street Map data
 * The plotting functionality is provided via a separate package [`OpenStreetMapXPlot.jl`](https://github.com/pszufe/OpenStreetMapXPlot.jl)

 The goal of this package is to provide a backbone for multi-agent simulation of cities.